 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will complete 4 Discussions in this course.
-The student will post one thread of at least 500 words.
+Discussions are collaborative learning experiences.
+Therefore, the student will post one thread of at least 500 words in response to each prompt.
 The student must then post 2 replies of at least 350 words.
 For each thread, students must support their assertions with at least two scholarly citations in APA format.
 Each reply must incorporate at least two scholarly citations in APA format.
 Any sources cited must have been published within the last five years.
-Acceptable sources include peer reviewed sources, the textbook, the Bible, etc. This course utilizes the Post-First feature in all Discussions.
-This means you will only be able to read and interact with your classmates’ threads after you have submitted your thread in response to the provided prompt.
+Acceptable sources include peer reviewed sources, the textbook, the Bible, etc.

 Quantitative Marketing Research Report Assignments (4)